heroku/django-heroku/README.rst

 --------------

 Django 2.0 is targeted, but older versions of Django should be compatible.
+Only Python 3 is supported.

 Usage of Django-Heroku
 ----------------------